YaoLab-Bioinfo/intansv/README.md

 Integrative analysis of structural variations (SV)

 This package provides efficient tools to read and integrate structural variations predicted by popular softwares.
-Annotation and visulation of structural variations are also implemented in the package.
+Annotation and visualization of structural variations are also implemented in the package.

 ### intansv integrates the SV predictions of the following programs
 <ul>